kubernetes/enhancements/keps/sig-instrumentation/5207-metrics-k8s-io-api-definition/README.md

 with the only difference being the version name itself.

-The latter will focus on utilizing the stable version in the `metrics.k8s.io`'s client, as well as `pkg/controller/podautoscaler`, which is currently on the latest beta version.
+The latter will focus on utilizing the stable version in the `metrics.k8s.io`'s client, as well as `pkg/controller/podautoscaler` and `kubectl top`, which are currently on the latest beta version.

 ### Risks and Mitigations